What Is Identity Threat Detection Response (ITDR)?

 Identity Is the Top Vector for Cyberattacks

-Catalysed by COVID-19, attackers capitalised on the identity-based shift in remote work.
-According to Gartner, “Organisations’ reliance on their identity infrastructure to enable collaboration, remote work, and customer access to services has transformed identity systems into prime targets.”
-Security teams have grappled with the operational realities of a workforce that could not come to work in the office.
+Catalyzed by COVID-19, attackers capitalised on the identity-impacting shift to remote work.
+According to Gartner, “Organisations’ reliance on their identity infrastructure to enable collaboration, remote work, and customer access to services has transformed identity systems into prime targets”.
+Security teams have been grappling with the operational realities of a workforce that could not come to work in the office.

 Identity Is the New Vulnerability

-With the adoption of cloud computing and the need to support work from home, identity-focused solutions have become a foundation of cybersecurity.
+With the adoption of cloud computing and the need to support work from home, identity-focused solutions have become an even more central foundation of cybersecurity programmes.
 Gartner states that “Identity threats are multifaceted.
-Misconfigurations of, and vulnerabilities in, identity infrastructure can be exploited.”
-Further, data from Identity Theft Resource Center shows ransomware-related attacks doubled in 2020 and doubled again in 2021, a common identity-based threat.
+Misconfigurations of and vulnerabilities in identity infrastructure can be exploited”.
+Further, data from the Identity Theft Resource Center shows ransomware-related attacks, which typically depend heavily on breached identities, doubled in 2020 and doubled again in 2021.

 Attackers Exploit Gaps Between Identity and Security Systems

-The deployment of identity systems, such as IAM, PAM, and MFA, are often multi-phased projects, leaving identities exposed until those deployments are fully completed.
-These deployments are further challenged by the constant changes of identities, which need to be re-discovered over time to make these deployments successful.
+The deployment of identity systems, such as IAM, PAM, and MFA, are often multi-phased projects, leaving identities exposed until those deployments are fully, if ever, completed.
+These deployments are further challenged by the constant changes of identities, which need to be repeatedly re-discovered over time to make these systems successful.
 Furthermore, the process of discovering and auditing accounts is often a time-consuming, manual, and error-prone process.
+And by the time the audit is completed, the identities have often already substantially changed.

 ITDR Is a Top Cybersecurity Priority